marcelocra/bolt-hackathon-2025/blog-articles/deep-dives/webm-format-analysis.md

 Understanding why WebM files from the browser's MediaRecorder API lack reliable duration metadata requires diving into the WebM container format and how browsers implement streaming audio recording.

+> **Real-World Context**: This technical deep-dive explains the root cause behind the [WebM Duration Debugging](../webm-duration-debugging.md) mystery we encountered in production.

 ## 1. WebM Container Format Analysis

 ### 1.1 WebM vs Other Formats